 At the end of the first year, residents must complete the 50-item multiple-choice APPCN written examination to determine their level of progress in each of the following key competencies: neuropsychological assessment, basic neurosciences, neurobehavioral syndromes, neuroimaging and ancillary diagnostic procedures, lifespan development, and psychometric / statistical issues.
 Results from this examination will be used to guide emphases of further training during the second year.

-All applications should be addressed to the chief psychologist and should include letter of intent, statement of professional goals, official graduate transcript, three letters of recommendation, and three work samples (two neuropsychological evaluations and one treatment case or research paper).
+All applications should be addressed to the chief psychologist and should include letter of intent, statement of professional goals, official graduate transcript, APPCN form about completion of program, three letters of recommendation, and three work samples (two neuropsychological evaluations and one treatment case or research paper).
 Interviews are conducted at the yearly North American INS conference.
 No financial support is available for on-site interviews, but these are granted to interested and highly qualified applicants.
 Telephone interviews are not an acceptable alternative.
 This residency program participates in the electronic match system offered by National Matching Services in collaboration with the Association of Postdoctoral Programs in Clinical Neuropsychology.

 Each resident will have at least two neuropsychologist supervisors.
 For the adult position, this will include Jacobus Donders, PhD, ABPP and Carrie-Ann H. Strong, PsyD, ABPP.
 For the pediatric position, this will include Jacobus Donders, PhD, ABPP and Shana J. Asbell, PhD.